 Well, if you are working through the Sprinkler Design Tutorial, you’re now pretty much finished with your irrigation design.
-Here’s a few reminders and additional items to consider.
+Here are a few reminders and additional items to consider.

-Automatic controllers: For automatic systems you will need a controller (often called a “timer”) with one “station” for each valve.
+Automatic controllers: For automatic irrigation systems you will need a controller (often called a “timer”) with one “station” for each valve.
 If you have both lawn and shrub areas you should make sure the controller has 2 or more “programs”.
 Multiple programs are somewhat like having several “timers” in the same controller.
 This allows you the flexibility to run the lawn and shrub irrigation on different days.
 Study the different models and features available on various controllers.
+Some irrigation controllers and timers allow you to add more zones using irrigation system expansion modules.
 They range from simple timers to extremely complex computerized units that can monitor all the functions of your entire home!
 I suggest you take a look at the article on Smart Controllers if you are interested in the latest innovation for saving you time and water.

 Details: To further help you there is a collection of installation details.
 These simple sketches will help you figure out how to assemble your irrigation system.
 These installation detail drawings are normally included as a part of the design drawings for an irrigation system.